-- Enhance the key north-south pedestrian connection across the precinct. - Provide increased amenity outcomes that creates a place that is safe, accessible, inclusive, and attractive. - Re-organise the sporting and recreational opportunities within the park to better colocate activities of a similar type.
+- Enhance the key north-south pedestrian connection across the precinct. - Provide increased amenity outcomes that creates a place that is safe, accessible, inclusive, and attractive. - Incorporate Connecting with Country narratives and design strategies as part of the enhancements to the open spaces. - Re-organise the sporting and recreational opportunities within the park to better co-locate activities of a similar type.

-Establish walking and cycling path through the length of the park, that connects into the green link further north.
+Establish a walking and cycling path through the length of the park, that connects into the green link further north.

-Implement WSUD strategies to assist in water and flood management.
+Implement waters sensitive urban design (WSUD) strategies to assist in water and flood management.
 The park sits at a low point on site where a creek was previously located.